-- xi) - We have been advised by TBPS that they have completed the training of officers on Missing Persons Policy as suggested in this section. - On our own behalf NNEC continues to update staff on the new policies and procedures that have arisen out of the Internal Search Plan Document, Flow Charts, Global Search Plans, and other related documents and training. - NNEC continues to try and schedule important training with Lakehead Search and Rescue for our frontline staff though we have been unsuccessful thus far.
-NNEC will continue to reach out to try and schedule training when the COVID-19 virus subsides. - The status of this subsection is ongoing.
+- xi) - We have been advised by TBPS that they have completed the training of officers on Missing Persons Policy as suggested in this section. - Each year, NNEC continues to update staff on the new policies and procedures that have arisen out of the Internal Search Plan Document, Flow Charts, Global Search Plans, and other related documents and training. - Our SSSP, On-Call and other front line staff have engaged in a number of training sessions, including sessions with Lakehead Search and Rescue, which has prepared them to conduct future searches to the best of their ability. - The status of this subsection is complete.